Our use of cookies

 The process followed in making a PPO through any of the above pieces of legalisation are predominantly the same although there are some differences.

-No matter which legislation is applied, the charging schedule for processing a PPO application remains the same and this can be found in Appendix 1
+No matter which legislation is applied, the charging schedule for processing a PPO application remains the same and this can be found in Appendix 1.

 With limited resources to manage PRoW, the Council prioritises its statutory duties - to record and keep open the PRoW network - over its discretionary powers.
-Determining PPO applications is a power (not a stator duty) and therefore the Council exercises its discretion:
+Determining PPO applications is a power (not a statutory duty) and therefore the Council exercises its discretion:

 • To prioritise those PPO applications that it believes offer the greatest public benefit in advance of those which are solely in the interests of the landowner.

-• Not to commence or [if already on-going] not to proceed with PPO applications where it believes that it will take a disproportionate amount of resource to process.
+• Not to commence or [if already ongoing] not to proceed with PPO applications where it believes that it will take a disproportionate amount of resource to process.
 For example, where there are objections, particularly at the informal consultation stage that cannot easily be resolved by the applicant, the Council or the Council’s representative.

 • Not to commence a preliminary assessment until resources allow.